5 MIN READ

 When an idea-generating session has numerous related issues or numerous stakeholders, simple brainstorming is often inadequate.
 This means that sessions are less creative than they might be, buy-in is undermined, and people disengage from the process.
 This is a serious problem if you need to achieve consensus.
 However, brainstorming can still be effective if you take a slightly different approach to organizing the brainstorming sessions.

 One such approach has a name: The Charette Procedure (sometimes spelled 'Charrette').
 It involves organizing people into several small groups, each of which brainstorms ideas one-after-the-other until everyone involved has had a chance to contribute fully.
-Derived from the French word for wagon, it come from the practice of architecture students in the early 1800s, who used carts to rush their drawings from one place to another to get final approvals.
+Derived from the French word for wagon, it comes from the practice of architecture students in the early 1800s, who used carts to rush their drawings from one place to another to get final approvals.
 In much the same way, when you use the Charette Procedure, you take the ideas generated by a group, and cart them over to the next group, for them to be built upon, refined, and finally prioritized.

 The Charette Procedure allows for maximum participation in idea generation, without compromising the quality or effectiveness of the brainstorming.
 The benefits of the process include:

 The Charette Procedure is quite simple to apply.
 Depending on your situation you may...